LorenzoAuditore/quest-shortcuts/README.md

 # quest-shortcuts
-Apple Shortcuts that turn your Reminder App into a Quest Manager &amp; Log with sound effects!
+Apple Shortcuts that turn your Reminders and Notes App into a Quest Manager &amp; Log with sound effects!

 1. REQUIREMENTS